 Dehydration and home drying

-A dedicated section for fruit leather, dried fruit, vegetables, mushrooms, herbs and greens.
-It helps you move not only to recipes, but also to the most common drying problems.
+A dedicated section for fruit leather, dried fruit, vegetables, mushrooms, herbs, and greens.
+It helps you move not only to recipes, but also to common drying problems, seasonal scenarios, and broader topic pages.

 Main dehydration directions